ONLINE ONLY AUCTIONS at www.rapidfireauctionservice.hibid.com

 -What is a Buyer's Premium?

-A buyer's premium is the percentage charged to the buyer configured from the "hammer price" that an item sells for.
-The amount goes to the auction house and helps cover the costs of hosting online auctions.
-This includes a monthly software user fee, a unique per-bid charge, a percentage of the auction total paid to HiBid, and advertising expenses.
+A buyer's premium is the percentage charged to the buyer of an auction item configured from the "hammer price" the item sells for.
+This amount goes to the auction house and helps cover the costs of hosting online auctions.
+A monthly software user fee, a unique per-bid charge, a percentage of the auction total paid to HiBid, and advertising expenses are a few of the costs of doing online auctions.
 Currently our BP is at 10%.
 Auction items are also subject to 6% KY sales tax.

 -Can you have an auctions on-site?

 Yes!
 We have access to multi-state licensed auctioneers/bid callers who can help with on-site auctions.
 Covid-19 guidelines will be followed for live, in-person auctions.
 Along with a commission, expenses can include additional auctioneers, clerks, cashiers, ring men, set-up/clean-up staff, and advertising fees.
 A portable toilet and food should also be considered.
-The owner of the property where the auction is held should have adequate insurance to cover the auction company and multiple bidders who attend the on-site auction.
+The owner of the property where the auction is to be held should have adequate insurance to cover the auction company, outside contractors and multiple bidders who attend the on-site auction.

 -How soon do my items go to online auction?

-It depends on the items.
+It depends on the items and where we are in the auction process.
 Rapid Fire deals with multiple consignors who may have similar items to auction.
 In order to appeal to a variety of online bidders, auction items may be pulled from several consignors to make up an online auction.
 Seasonal items typically sell better closer to the opening of the season.

 -Are there items you won't accept?

 Yes.
 If items require too much time to make them presentable to sell--or look like items that won't bring at least five dollars--we may have to pass.
-We realize used items such as are going to have wear and/or a natural charm.
+We realize used items are going to have wear and/or a natural charm.
 Clean, nicely presented items are more desirable to online bidders and make the cataloging process move quicker.
 We can't accept antlers, mounted wildlife, bottles of alcohol/wine, or used medical equipment such as breathing machines, etc. Guidelines can vary from state-to-state so items that may be sellable in IN may not be in KY.
+We kindly ask you to clean your items both for sanitary reasons and to help quicken the auction cataloging process.

 -Can you place a reserve on my items?